How to Bypass LinkedIn InMail Limits and Scale Your Outreach

 This is where a tool like Kondo comes in—a 'Superhuman for LinkedIn' designed to help you manage high-volume conversations efficiently:

-Triage with Labels & Split Inboxes: Instead of one cluttered feed, categorize conversations with labels like Hot Lead, Candidate, or Follow-Up Needed.
+Labels & Split Inboxes.
+Instead of one cluttered feed, categorize conversations with labels like Hot Lead or Follow-Up Needed.
 View each category in its own clean, prioritized inbox.
 Use the L shortcut to apply labels instantly.

-Never Miss a Follow-Up with Reminders: When a prospect says "check back in a month," don't rely on your calendar.
-Hit H in Kondo to snooze the conversation until the right follow-up date.
-It will disappear and reappear at the top of your inbox exactly when needed.
+Follow-up Reminders.
+When a prospect says "check back in a month," don't rely on your calendar.
+Hit H in Kondo to snooze the conversation until the right date.
+It will reappear at the top of your inbox exactly when needed.

-Reply in Seconds with Snippets: Save common messages (like your Calendly link or answers to FAQs) as snippets.
+Message Snippets.
+Save common messages (like your Calendly link or FAQs) as snippets.
 Type ; to instantly insert a template, personalized with the prospect's name.

 Frequently Asked Questions